josephmasson26/DiagnoseMe/README.md

 ### Backend

-1. Install the necessary Python packages with `pip install google-generativeai flask`.
+1. Install the necessary Python packages with `pip install openai flask`.
 2. Start the server with `python3 main.py`.

 ## Usage